ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 ## RFC 9260: Stream Control Transmission Protocol

-{{Section 7.2.1 of !RFC9260}} says:
+{{Section 7.2.1 of !RFC9260}} states:

->When cwnd is less than or equal to ssthresh, an SCTP endpoint MUST use the slow-start algorithm to increase cwnd only if the current congestion window is being fully utilized and the data sender is not in Fast Recovery.
+>"When cwnd is less than or equal to ssthresh, an SCTP endpoint MUST use the slow-start algorithm to increase cwnd only if the current congestion window is being fully utilized and the data sender is not in Fast Recovery.
-Only when these two conditions are met can the cwnd be increased; otherwise, the cwnd MUST NOT be increased.
+Only when these two conditions are met can the cwnd be increased; otherwise, the cwnd MUST NOT be increased."

 The quoted statement from {{!RFC9260}} limits cwnd growth in accordance with Rate-Limited Increase, but it is more conservative. {{Section 7.2.1 of !RFC9260}} only discusses Slow Start.
 Congestion Avoidance is discussed in {{Section 7.2.2 of !RFC9260}}; however, this section does not contain a similar rule.
 It is therefore clear that the quoted statement from {{!RFC9260}} only applies to Slow Start.